NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

  `+proj=utm +zone=18 +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0`

-We'll focus on the first few components of the CRS in this lesson.
+We'll focus on the first few components of the CRS in this tutorial.

 * `+proj=utm` The projection of the dataset.
 Our data are in Universal Transverse Mercator (UTM).